UPC Broadband

-UPC Holding is a European telecommunications company owned by Liberty Global which provides cable television, broadband internet and fixed telephony in Europe.
+UPC Holding was a European telecommunications company owned by Liberty Global.
+Since the sale of the last business in Slovakia to O2 Slovakia, the company no longer owns the brand.
+UPC provided cable television, broadband internet and fixed telephony in Slovakia, and operated in most countries in Europe.

 UPC was founded in Amsterdam, Netherlands by United International Holdings and Philips, originally as United Philips Cable, which included the cable television assets in Europe of both companies.
 In 1997 UnitedGlobalCom (former United International Holdings) acquired the Philips shares and renamed the company United Pan-Europe Communications.

 In 1999 the company was listed on Euronext Amsterdam.
 In 2005 Liberty Media International merged with UnitedGlobalCom and formed Liberty Global.

 UPC was a major telecommunications provider in the world and operating in Austria, Belgium, Czech Republic, France, Hungary, Ireland, the Netherlands, Norway, Poland, Romania, Slovakia, Slovenia, and Sweden.
 In 1990s before unification under UPC brand had cable companies in Germany, Portugal and Spain.
 In early 2000s had 50% shares in companies in Israel and Malta.

 History

 Acquisitions

 In 2005, Liberty Global Europe bought the Romanian communications company Astral Telecom for $420 million, the Swiss communications company Cablecom for CHF2.8 billion, and the Slovenian communications company UPC Telemach for EUR71 million.
 In 2007 UPC Telemach also bought 66.7% of Ljubljanski kabel (major competition in Ljubljana) and grew its market share to 40% in Slovenia.